1823 - Senior Administrative Analyst - Marina

 Information regarding requests for Veterans Preference can be found at: http://sfdhr.org/information-about-hiring-process#veteranspreference

-If you have any questions regarding this recruitment or application process, please contact HR Analyst, Gary Chen at 415.831.2762, or by email at Gary.W.Chen@sfgov.org
+If you have any questions regarding this recruitment or application process, please contact HR Analyst, Gary Chen at 415.831.2762, or by email to Gary.W.Chen@sfgov.org

 Exam Type: Combined, Promotive and Entrance